michaelg11/DNA-Splice-Site-Prediction/README.md

 The work was inspired from the following paper- Herndon, N., & Caragea, D. (2016).
 A Study of Domain Adaptation Classifiers Derived From Logistic Regression for the Task of Splice Site Prediction.
 IEEE transactions on nanobioscience, 15(2), 75-83.

 Our work is in the process of being published, as we are still working on compiling the reports and the resutls, and improving on some of them.
+The FINAL.pdf is the current version of our work.